Skip to content

 Click here to open the answer container.
 Click here to close the answer container.

-Yes, Talkiatry is a legit provider of mental health services that fully vets and verifies its providers and is in-network with many insurance plans.
-We have personally used Talkiatry and recommend it to many people.
+Yes, Talkiatry is a legitimate online psychiatry platform that fully vets and verifies its providers and is in-network with many insurance plans.
+We have personally used Talkiatry and recommend it to those looking for ongoing psychiatric support.

 Click here to open the answer container.
 Click here to close the answer container.